-At 5 years old, young Charlotte Figi had been suffering roughly 300 grand mal seizures weekly for years when her father, Matt, looking for alternatives to her mostly unsuccessful traditional allopathic treatments, found a video online extolling the benefits of CBD oil in the treatment of Dravet Syndrome, which altered the trajectory of his daughter's health forever.
-Under Colorado’s fledgling medical marijuana program, Charlotte’s parents found a strain of high cannabidiol (CBD), low tetrahydrocannabinol (THC), cannabis flower named R4 being sold at a Colorado dispensary.
-They bought a few ounces and worked with friends to extract oil from it.
-High-CBD, low-THC cannabis is a desirable medicine, both for the therapeutic benefits of CBD and the low presence of THC, which minimizes psychoactivity.
-Charlotte responded favorably to her very first dose, bringing the frequency of her seizures down to one per week.
+At 5 years old, young Charlotte Figi had been suffering roughly 300 grand mal seizures each week for years when her father, Matt, looking for alternatives to her mostly unsuccessful traditional allopathic treatments, found a video online extolling the benefits of CBD oil in the treatment of Dravet Syndrome, which altered the trajectory of his daughter's health forever.
+Under Colorado’s then-fledgling medical marijuana program, Charlotte’s parents found a strain of high cannabidiol (CBD), low tetrahydrocannabinol (THC) cannabis flower named R4 being sold at a Colorado dispensary, so they bought a few ounces and worked with friends to extract oil from it.
+High-CBD, low-THC cannabis is a desirable medicine, both for the therapeutic benefits of CBD and the lack of THC, which minimizes psychoactivity.
+Charlotte responded favorably to her very first dose, bringing the frequency of her seizures down to just one per week.

 Hemp CBD Oil

 Cannabidiol (CBD) is a cannabinoid known largely for its muscle relaxant properties.
 Isolated on its own, CBD is non-psychoactive and it’s been reported to be effective in treating seizures, even in young children.

-CBD is found in both the drug producing Cannabis Indica and hemp producing Cannabis Sativa.
-Hemp CBD oil is derived from industrial hemp, the C. Sativa species of cannabis, which produces nearly no amount of the cannabinoid Delta-9-tetrahydrocannabinol (THC), but does produce some amount of the cannabinoid Cannabidiol (CBD).
-Industrialized hemp production is legal at the federal level, with laws and licensure varying from state-to-state.
+CBD is found in both the drug-producing cannabis indica and hemp-producing cannabis sativa.
+Hemp CBD oil is extracted from industrial hemp, the c. sativa species of cannabis, which produces nearly none of the cannabinoid Delta-9-tetrahydrocannabinol (THC), but does produce some amount of the cannabidiol (CBD).

 Not All Hemp CBD Oils Are Created Equal